 The nose opens into the nasal cavity, which is divided into two nasal passages.
 Air moves through these passages during breathing.
 The nasal cavity lies above the bone that forms the roof of the mouth and curves down at the back to join the throat.
 The area just inside the nostrils is called the nasal vestibule.
 A small area of special cells in the roof of each nasal passage sends signals to the brain to give the sense of smell.

-Together the paranasal sinuses and the nasal cavity filter and warm the air, and make it moist before it goes into the lungs.
-The movement of air through the sinuses and other parts of the respiratory system help make sounds for talking.
+Together the paranasal sinuses and nasal cavity function to filter, warm, and moisten inhaled air before it goes into the lungs.
+The movement of air through the sinuses and other parts of the respiratory system also help make sounds for talking.
 The most common type of paranasal sinus and nasal cavity cancer is squamous cell carcinoma.
 This type of cancer forms in the squamous cells (thin, flat cells) lining the inside of the paranasal sinuses and the nasal cavity.

 Other types of paranasal sinus and nasal cavity cancer include the following: